Arion (horse): Statius

 Arion figures prominently in the Roman poet Statius's first-century Latin epic Thebaid.
 Statius gives a long description of Arion, as the horse is led out to compete in the race at the first Nemean Games:

 Before them all Arion is led, conspicuous by the fire of his ruddy mane.
 Neptune was the horse’s father, if our elders’ tale be true.
 He is said to have been the first to bruise the youngling’s mouth with the bit and break him in on the sand of the shore, sparing the lash; for indeed there was no satisfying the horse’s passion to be moving and he was as changeful as a winter sea.
 Often he was wont to go in harness with the swimming steeds through Ionian or Libyan deep, carrying his caerulean father to every coast.
 Outstripped, the Clouds were amazed, East and South Winds emulously follow.
 Nor less was he on land, bringing Amphitryon’s son [Heracles] through deep-furrowed meadows as he fought Eurystheus’ battles; even for him he was wild and unmanageable.
 Later by gift of the gods he deigned to obey king Adrastus; and in the years between he had grown much tamer.

-In Staius' account, Adrastus has let his son-in-law Polynices drive Arion in the race:
+In Statius' account, Adrastus has let his son-in-law Polynices drive Arion in the race:

 Prescient Arion had sensed that another driver stood pulling the reins and in his innocence had dreaded the fell son of Oedipus [Polynices].
 Right from the starting line he was at odds with his burden and angry, more truculent in his ardour than of wont.
 The children of Inachus think him fired by desire for glory, but it is the driver he flees, the driver he threatens in his wild fury as he looks around for his master [Adrastus] all over the field; yet he is ahead of them all.

-But Apollo, having promised victory to the seer Amphiaraus, raised up a snaky monster from the underworld in Arion's path, and when Arion saw the monster, he reared sending Polynices sprawling, and the driverless Arion finished first, but the victory when to Amphiaraus: "So in fair division the horse kept his glory, victory went to the seer."
+But Apollo, having promised victory to the seer Amphiaraus, raised up a snaky monster from the underworld in Arion's path, and when Arion saw the monster, he reared sending Polynices sprawling, and the driverless Arion finished first, but the victory went to Amphiaraus: "So in fair division the horse kept his glory, victory went to the seer."